Luftare/shadow/README.md

 #### Client

+- player hp is displayed
+- player hp is updated based on server state
 - client has single method to reset state
 - client is able to apply server updates to resetted state
 - notify who won last game